Updated on 2026/03/31

 Research Areas 1

-1. Informatics / Theory of informatics
+1. Informatics / Information theory

 Current Research Project and SDGs 4